hyperledger/fabric-gateway/migration.md

 - **Submit transaction**: invoke a smart contract transaction function to update ledger state.
 - **Evaluate transaction**: invoke a smart contract transaction function to query ledger state.
 - **Chaincode events**: receive events emitted by committed transactions to trigger business processes.
+- **Block events**: receive blocks committed to the ledger.
+- **Event checkpointing**: persist current event position to support resume of eventing.

 The high level API to connect a Gateway instance, and submit or evaluate a transaction remains almost identical.